Autonomic dysreflexia occurs 1 month to 1 year later in 20% to 70% of people who have had a spinal cord injury.

 Symptoms of autonomic dysreflexia vary.
 They usually begin suddenly and occur intermittently.

 People with this disorder may have headaches.
 They may feel nauseated and vomit.
 They may sweat profusely and be flushed.
 The skin may be dry and pale.
 Other symptoms include problems with vision, nasal congestion, and feelings of anxiety and doom.

-High blood pressure may suddenly increase even more (called hypertensive crisis).
-Hypertensive crisis is life-threatening.
-People with hypertensive crisis may have a severe, throbbing headache, blurred vision, confusion, chest pain, shortness of breath, and seizures.
+High blood pressure may suddenly increase even more (called hypertensive emergency Classification of blood pressure ).
+Hypertensive emergency is life-threatening.
+People with hypertensive emergency may have a severe, throbbing headache, blurred vision, confusion, chest pain, shortness of breath, and seizures.

 A doctor's evaluation

 Doctors suspect autonomic dysreflexia when people have a spinal cord injury in the upper back and very high blood pressure, especially if they also have a distended bladder or intestine.

 They also check for possible triggers of autonomic dysreflexia, such as a distended bladder.

 Treatment of Autonomic Dysreflexia